-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

-\$15 copay for Medicare-covered pulmonary rehabilitation visits at all places of service.

-Screening and counseling to reduce alcohol misuse

-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.

-There is no coinsurance, copay, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

-Screening and counseling to reduce alcohol misuse (continued)

-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+Services that are covered for you What you must pay when you get these services Prosthetic devices and related supplies (continued) Out-of-Network 45% of the Medicare-allowed amount.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+In-Network \$15 copay for Medicare-coverec pulmonary rehabilitation visits at all places of service.
+Out-of-Network 45% of the Medicare-allowed amount.
+Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+In-Network There is no coinsurance, copay, or deductible for the If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+Out-of-Network 45% of the Medicare-allowed amount.